chgebhardt/my-monster-game/README.md

 # My Monster Game

 Concept
-  - You play as the monster.
+  - You play as a monster.
 Coins are "packages" you need to collect and deliver to the door.
   - Robots act as patrolling obstacles that try to catch you.
   - The goal is to gather all coins and reach the door without getting caught.
   - The game is in principle open-ended amount of robots, robot speed and coins are capped above certain levels.